dfelinto/blender-manual/manual/modeling/modifiers/nodes/attribute/attribute_math.rst

    Attribute Math Node.

 Inputs
 ======

 Geometry
-   The geometry that is modified.

-A
-   The first input to the math operation.
-   This is either an attribute name or number input.
+   Standard geometry input.

-B
+A, B
-   The second input to the math operation.
+   The first and second input to the math operation.
-   This is either an attribute name or number input.
+   This is either an attribute name or numeric value.

 Result
    Name of the attribute where the computed result it stored.
    A new attribute with that name is added, if it does not exist yet.
    If it does exist, the existing attribute is overridden.

 Properties
 ==========

 Operation
-   The math function to execute.
+   The math function to perform.

    .. note::

       Attributes are converted implicitly to the float data type.

-Type A / Type B
+Type A, B
    Attribute
       The input is a text field that expects an attribute name.

    Float
       The input is a number field.

 Output
 ======

 Geometry
-   The same geometry as the input with a modified attribute.
+   Standard geometry output.